 Board of Directors

 Mr. Kramer has over 40 years of experience in media and publishing.
 He currently serves on the board of directors of Gannett Co., Inc. and previously served Gannett Co., Inc. as President and Publisher of USA TODAY from May 2012 to June 2015.
 Prior to joining Gannett, he was a media consultant and adjunct professor of Media Management at the Newhouse School of Communications at Syracuse University.
 From January 2008 to January 2010, Mr. Kramer was a Senior Advisor of Polaris Venture Partners.
 From March 2005 until March 2008, he served in a number of positions at CBS, including President of CBS Digital Media.
 Prior to joining CBS, he was Chairman, CEO and Founder of MarketWatch, Inc. until its sale to Dow Jones in January 2005.
 He was Founder, Executive Editor, and President of Data Sport Inc. from 1991-1994 and joined Data Broadcasting Corp. as Vice President in 1994 following its acquisition of Data Sport.
 Prior to founding Data Sport, he spent more than 20 years in journalism as a reporter and editor, including as Assistant Managing Editor and Metro Editor of the Washington Post and Editor of the San Francisco Examiner.
 While a journalist, he won several awards for reporting, including the National Press Club Award, and while an editor, his staffs won two Pulitzer Prizes.
 Mr. Kramer serves on the board of directors of Harvard Business Publishing and the board of trustees of Syracuse University.
-He was a founding board member and former Chairman of The Online Publishers Association and previously served on the public company boards of Discovery Communications, Inc. (2008-2012) and Answers Corp.
-(2005-2011).
+He was a founding board member and former Chairman of The Online Publishers Association and previously served on the public company boards of Discovery Communications, Inc. (2008-2012), Answers Corp.
+(2005-2011) and MarketWatch Inc. (1999-2005).

 Mr. Cramer graduated magna cum laude from Harvard College, where he was President of The Harvard Crimson.
 He then worked as a journalist at the Tallahassee Democrat and the Los Angeles Herald Examiner, covering everything from sports to homicide, before moving to New York to help start American Lawyer magazine.
 After a three year stint, Mr. Cramer entered Harvard Law School and received his J.D. in 1984.
 Instead of practicing law, however, he joined Goldman Sachs, where he worked in sales and trading.
 In 1987 he left Goldman to start his own hedge fund.
 While he worked at his fund, he helped start Smart Money for Dow Jones and then in 1996, co-founded TheStreet.
 In 2000, he retired from active money management to embrace media full-time, including radio and television.
 Currently, Mr. Cramer is a markets commentator for CNBC and TheStreet.
 In addition to his daily writing for TheStreet's RealMoney and Action Alerts PLUS, as well as his participation in various video segments on TheStreet TV, Mr. Cramer serves as host of CNBC's Mad Money television program.